Hamley Method

 Inseam (cm) × 1.09 = Saddle Height (cm)

-Like the LeMond method, this measurement is taken from the center of the bottom bracket to the top of the saddle, following the seat tube angle.
+Measured from center of bottom bracket to top of saddle, along the seat tube.

 Multiplier Difference